turk-webdev/asopf/credentials/README.md

   `ssh -i "[ssh pub key]" [username]@3.134.206.193`

+- Username can be found in the zip folder with public and private key.
+Unzip the keys and specify their location on your machine when using ssh to get into the AWS server.
 - Your user has admin and sudo privileges without need for a password.

 #### Database Information